thindil/hunter/README.md

 `hunter.sh`.
 The program will not works if you try to start it by binary file `hunter` from `bin` directory.

+### Starting parameter

+You can set directory to view when starting the program by adding it full path to the starting commmand.
+For example, to view root directory `/` run the program with `hunter.sh /`

 ### Wrong theme used by the program

 Hunter uses GTK library in version 3.14.
 Your selected theme probably don't